 A prequel set before the haunting of the Lambert family that reveals how gifted psychic Elise Rainier reluctantly agrees to use her ability to contact the dead in order to help a teenage girl who has been targeted by a dangerous supernatural entity.

-The senior partner of an investment brokerage Jeffrey has a breakdown and kills his two associates and his wife.
-Then he takes his three-year old daughter Victoria and the one-year old daughter Lilly and drives his car through a winding snowing road.
-He has a car accident and fall off a cliff, but he brings his daughters to an abandoned and isolated cabin to kill them, but the children are saved by a creepy ghostly creature.
-Five years later, Jeffrey's brother Lucas finds the children that were raised without social relationship and claim that they have been raised by Mama.
-Lucas disputes the custody with the children's grandmother but Dr. Dreyfuss, who is studying the girls, selects Lucas to take care of the children.
-Lucas lives with his girlfriend Annabel, who plays in a rock'n'roll band, and Victoria and Lilly moves to their house.
-Soon Lucas and Annabel find that the girls were not delusional and they are not alone in the house.Written by
+The senior partner of an investment brokerage, Jeffrey Desange, has a breakdown due to a financial collapse and kills several co-workers and his estranged wife.
+He then kidnaps his two young daughters, Victoria 3 and Lilly just 1.
+He drives his car recklessly through a winding snow covered road.
+He loses control of his car and drives off an embankment.
+He finds an abandoned and isolated cabin where he plans to kill his daughters, but the children are saved by a dark ghostly image.
+After five years of searching and depleting his savings, Jeffrey's twin brother, Lucas, finds the children that were raised without social interaction and claim that they have been raised by 'Mama'.
+Lucas disputes the custody with the children's Great Aunt but Dr. Dreyfuss, who is working with the girls, helps Lucas get custody of the girls so that he can still have access to them.
+Lucas, his girlfriend Annabel, Victoria and Lilly move into a house provided by the institute that Dr. Dreyfuss works for.
+Lucas...Written by

 28 of 34 people found this review helpful.

 Was this review helpful to you?